Research-Based

 Life Extension Vitamin K2

-In episode #1474 on the Joe Rogan Experience (JRE) podcast, Patrick noted that she gets a lot of vitamin K1 from leafy greens, but says it’s typically harder to get K2 from a typical diet, which is why supplementation can help.
+In episode #1474 on the Joe Rogan Experience (JRE) podcast, Patrick noted that while she gets abundant vitamin K1 from leafy greens, K2 is typically harder to obtain through diet alone, making supplementation beneficial.

-In that same episode, Patrick also says that vitamin K2 can be beneficial when taking vitamin D mainly because it “improved bone mineral density and prevented any hypercalcemia”.
-That’s important since vitamin D alone can increase the risk of hypercalcemia slightly.
+In the same episode, Patrick explained that vitamin K2 complements vitamin D supplementation because it “improved bone mineral density and prevented any hypercalcemia”—important since vitamin D alone can slightly increase hypercalcemia risk.

 CocoaVia

-Rhonda Patrick also uses a product called CocoaVia, which is a cocoa polyphenols supplements.
-She says on her Facebook post that she takes both the capsules and the powder, alternating them.
+Rhonda Patrick uses CocoaVia, a cocoa polyphenols supplement.
+According to her Facebook post, she alternates between the capsules and powder forms.

-She doesn’t get into the specifics of why, but in another episode with Joe Rogan (short clip here), Patrick talked about the benefits of cocoa and dark chocolate in general, saying how these compounds increase the body’s antioxidant capacity and can be beneficial for heart health, brain function, and much more.
+While she doesn’t elaborate on the specifics, in another Joe Rogan episode (short clip here), Patrick discussed cocoa and dark chocolate benefits, explaining how these compounds enhance antioxidant capacity and support cardiovascular health, brain function, and more.

 Pure Encapsulations Alpha Lipoic Acid